alfonsogarciacaro/fsharp-for-scala-developers/slides/index.md

 #### F#

 - Multi-paradigm but **functional-first**
-- Syntax inherited from Ocaml: indentation sensitive
+- Inherited from Ocaml: **indentation sensitive**
-- Less flexible syntax, more focused on consistency and tool support
+- Less flexible syntax, more focused on **consistency**
-- Two flavors: project-linked (.fsproj, .fs) and scripts (.fsx)
+- Two flavors: project-linked and **scripts**
-- Language team worked together with .NET team
+- Language team works together (more or less) with .NET team

-> Thanks to this, things like generics and tail-call instructions
+> Functional features like generics and tail-call
-> are native to the platform
+> instructions are native to the platform

 ***